14 Major Ancient Roman Gods and Goddesses

 Mars (Ares), the god of War and Agriculture

 As a son of Juno, Mars was a very influential god in the hearts and minds of the ancient Romans.
 He was chiefly in charge of war and agriculture.
-It is interesting that the Romans attributed two totally unrelated things (war and agriculture) to the god Mars.
-By virtue of the war and battle attributions, Mars has often been similar in light to the Greek god Ares.
+It is interesting that the Romans attributed two totally unrelated things – war and agriculture – to the god Mars.
+By virtue of the war and battle attributions, Mars has often been seen in similar light as the Greek god Ares.

-The Romans described Mars as a very complex heavenly deity that could burst in rage and fits of anger at any moment.
+The Romans described Mars as a very complex heavenly deity that could burst out in rage and fits of anger at any moment.
 However, there have been times that the myths portrayed him as a very level-headed god that was interested in blessing men with bountiful harvest and crops.

 Among some circles, Mars was even considered the father of Romulus and Remus (Rome’s founders).

 Another very interesting thing that the Romans did was name the month of March after Mars.
 Historians believe that it was also in the month of March that the Romans often began their military conquests of neighboring counties and cities.
 The month of March is exactly when Spring season starts in the northern hemisphere.
 It, therefore, made a lot of sense tagging the god Mars as the patron of agriculture.